helpingstar/cs285-script/script/CS_285_Lecture_7_Part_1.md

 54. But for now, let's say that we have discrete actions.
 55. The big puzzle is really how to do step one.
 56. How do you evaluate the advantage a π for a particular state action tuple for a given previous policy π, which will also be an implicit policy, but we don't care so much about that right now.
-57. So like before, we can express the advantage a π sa as the reward sa plus gamma times the expected value of v π at s prime minus v π at s.
+57. So like before, we can express the advantage a π sa as the reward sa plus γ times the expected value of v π at s prime minus v π at s.
 58. So let's try to evaluate v π of s.
 59. One way to evaluate v π of s in order to then estimate these advantages for policy iteration is to use dynamic programming.
 60. So for now, let's assume that we have a p of s prime given sa.